eva820/youCode-2024--Treck-teryx/README.md

 Afterwards, by using prompt engineering on the GPT 3.5 Turbo model, we are able to predict the user’s measurements on Arc’teryx products based on their body scan.

 ![image](https://github.com/eva820/youCode-2024--Treck-teryx/assets/125091369/c83949d2-6e32-45d9-a9e5-ff70e2a92c07)
-`SITE FEATURE -- Check out this cool body scan function that analyzes your figure and then finds the right size measurements for you!`
+`Check out this cool body scan function that analyzes and finds the right size measurements for you!`

 ## Challenges we ran into...
 _Body Scan Feature:_